ryzenboi98/perceptron/README.md

 The provided data for the training is ruled by the first input that is exacly the result of the expected output.

-That means that for the following example we would expect the following results:
+It means that for the following example we would expect the following results:
 ```
 [inputs] -> output
 [1, 0, 1] -> 1